- 16 years old to start program

 - English: upper intermediate

 - Medical: 3rd class

-Our Private Pilot Training Course is FAA certified and approved Part 141 course.
+Our Private Pilot Training Course (PPL program) is FAA certified and approved Part 141 course.
 It has been reviewed and approved by the FAA for compliance with satisfactory educational quality standards.

 In 2014, we received the Part 141 certificate, which allows the students to save time and money due to less flight time required for completion of the course.
 This course is also available for International Students with Student Visa support.